 These, “lesser” pages would point either up or across in a one way direction, giving more authority to the more important pages in a clearly defined way.

 3. Create your Internal link opportunity.
-In preparing your support article, make sure you have naturally occurring opportunities for linking to your target page.
+In preparing your support article, make sure you have naturally occurring opportunities for internal linking to your target page.

 If you were writing about batteries the link opportunity to your target page will occur somewhere in the article – preferably in the top fold as this carries more weight in search engine ranking.